mzeidenberg/fall24_0479_website/content/home/syllabus.md

 ## Office Hours

-My office hours will be held on Zoom and in person this semester from 2-3 PM on Mondays and Wednesday and 12:45-1:45 PM on Tuesdays and Thursdays.
+My office hours will be held on Zoom and in person this semester from 2-3 PM on Mondays and Wednesdays and 12:45-1:45 PM on Tuesdays and Thursdays.
 If you want to meet me in person, come to my office in 419 Warren Weaver Hall.

 The Zoom link for the Monday/Wednesday office hours is https://nyu.zoom.us/j/95768462807